featured image

 }

-🔵 Deep Dive: When a signal is emitted from a thread different from the receiver’s thread, Qt automatically uses a queued connection.
-The signal’s arguments are copied into an event object and posted to the receiver thread’s event queue.
-The receiver’s event loop (in this case, the main thread’s QCoreApplication::exec()) processes it asynchronously.
-This means the worker thread is never blocked waiting for the UI to handle the signal — it posts the event and immediately continues to the next sensor read.
-The Q_PROPERTY values (m_pitch, etc.) are written by the worker thread and read by the main thread.
-Because they are double types (8 bytes, typically atomic on 64-bit architectures) and the writes are periodic with signal notifications, the worst case is that the UI reads a value from the previous cycle — a 10ms discrepancy that is invisible to the user.
+When a signal is emitted from a thread different from the receiver’s thread, Qt automatically uses a queued connection.
+The signal’s arguments are copied into an event object and posted to the main thread’s event queue.
+The worker thread is never blocked waiting for the UI to handle it — it posts and immediately continues.

-Stopping the system requires coordinating between two threads.
-The main thread sets the flag; the worker thread sees it, exits its loop, and the main thread joins it.
+Stopping the system requires two threads to coordinate.
+The main thread writes the flag; the worker thread reads it and exits:

 void ImuSensor::stopSensing() {

-m_running = false; // Atomic write — worker will see this within 10ms
+m_running = false; // Atomic write — worker sees this within 10ms

 if (m_workerThread) {